 Please (kindly) correct your friends at the next dinner party when they say this!

-RRSPs can make sense when you’re in your peak earning years
+Do RRSPs make sense in my peak earning years?

 Based on our own experiences, we believe the ideal scenario is to contribute to RRSPs when you are in a good-paying job, in a high marginal tax rate, and/or your peak earning years.